• Post a Project

 Google Docs is an alternative to web forms that offers more flexibility.

 Like with your web forms, create sections that your clients can fill in with website content.
-Break things down so they don’t skip over important details such as headings, subheadings, and calls-to-action.
+Break things down so they don’t skip over important details, such as headings, subheadings, and calls to action.

 Content Snare